The Best Garage Door Lubricant

 One of the most common questions a garage door technician will receive is: "What should I be using to lubricate my garage door?" and the next question usually is: "How often should I lubricate my garage door?".

-We recommend the 3-IN-ONE Garage Door Lube and you should lubricate your garage door at least two times per year.
+We recommend WD-40 Protective White Lithium Grease and you should lubricate your garage door at least two times per year.
 If you live in a really hot climate, you might wan't to lubricate your garage door once every three months.
 This will ensure all hardware on the garage door is moving freely which helps prevent wear and prolongs the life of the components.

-Most homeowners look for whatever is available in their garage, which is usually a spray can of WD-40.
+Most homeowners look for whatever is available in their garage, which is usually a spray can of traditional WD-40.
 They lubricate their garage door to find out it is only getting louder over time.
+WD-40 Protective White Lithium Grease is different from the traditional WD-40 spray that has been laying around in garages for decades.
 Let's address this issue and talk about what you should be using to lubricate your garage door.

 Best Garage Door Lubricant

 If you are like most homeowners, you are looking for a garage door lubricant online or at your local home center.
-The 3-IN-ONE Garage Door Lube is a great option because it works well and it can be found almost anywhere at most home centers and online.
+The WD-40 Protective White Lithium Grease is a great option because it works well and it can be found almost anywhere at most home centers and online.
+It is also a great lubricant for many other applications as well.

-We tested the 3-IN-ONE and Blaster garage door lube in the field.
-While both lubricants seem to quiet down the garage door, we preferred the 3-IN-ONE lube with its built in straw.
+We tested the WD-40 White Lithium Grease, 3-IN-ONE, and Blaster garage door lube in the field.
+While all lubricants seem to quiet down the garage door, we preferred the WD-40 Protective White Lithium Grease with its built in straw and thick protective coating.
 The built in straw was handy because it allowed you to use the can two different ways.
 You could use it with the straw folded down for a more broad spray or you could use it with the straw flipped upwards for a more concentrated spray for harder to reach areas.
 The built in straw is permanently attached so there is no chance of losing it.
 Great feature!

 - High-Performance lubrication